onflow/flow-go/pkg/language/docs/language.md

 `Invalid` means that the error is checked statically by the type checker.

-`Error` refers to bad behavior that will result in a runtime error.x
+`Error` refers to bad behavior that will result in a runtime error.

 ## Syntax and Behavior